-Chairman - Mr. Link Uera

-Deputy Chairman - Mr. Calistus Cain

-Director - Mr. Bure Ika

-Director (Experience in Shipping) - Mr. Monte Depaune

-Director Ex-Officio (Government) - Mr. Nodel Neneiya (Secretariat Transport)

-Director Ex-Officio (Government) - Mrs. Melca Rykers (Finance)
+Chairman - Mr. Link Uera Deputy Chairman - Mr. Calistus Cain Director (Experience in Shipping) - Mr. Monte Depaune Director Ex-Officio (Government) - Mr. Nodel Neneiya (Secretary for Transport) Director Ex-Officio (Government) - Mrs. Melca Rykers (Finance)

 Principal Activities

 The principal activities of the Company during the year was liner shipping service providing sea freight services to the Central Pacific with a focus on servicing the Republic of Nauru.
 There were no significant changes in the nature of these activities during the financial year.